JaimeAmate/weather-api/README.md

 - Redis (Cache layer)
 - Node.js server (API)

+All the needed services are dockerized.
+See `docker-compose.yml`

 ## Github OAuth flow

 API authentication relies on the Github OAuth server.
-To get an access token the user must call the login API endpoint from the browser and go through the consent page.
-Once the user Github credentials have been validated, the user should see the access token
+In order to get an access token the user must call the login API endpoint from the browser and go through the consent page successfully.
+Once the user's Github credentials have been validated, a authentication code will be exchanged for an access token.
+The user will be able to see an access token in the browser page.

 ```sh
 localhost:3000/login/github